Robotips/uConfig/README.md

 it sorts the pin numbers and pin labels.
 Labels and numbers are associated by most relevant pair to create pins.
 Then, the list of pins is also sorted and associated by packages.
 This list of package could be save as a kicad library.

-Actually, it exists a command line tool to do that :
+Actually, it exists a command line tool to extract components from datasheet :

 ```bash
 uconfig.exe datasheet.pdf -o lib1.lib